darton/RPiMS/README.md

 When all of the doors are closed for more than 3 seconds and the motion sensors do not detect movement, rtsp stream will be turned off.

 Sensors are polled and measured values are saved to the database periodically.

-The default periods are:
+The default intervals:

-for CPU temperature sensor every 1 second,
+ * CPU temperature - 1 second

-for BME280 sensor every 10 seconds,
+ * BME280 - 10 seconds

-for DS18B20 sensors every 60 seconds.
+ * DS18B20 - 60 seconds

 ## Installing